Baptist Lui Ming Choi Secondary School

-Baptist Lui Ming Choi Secondary School (BLMCSS) (浸信會呂明才中學) is a secondary school in Hong Kong located in 11 Yuen Wo Road, Hong Kong with a primary section, Baptist Lui Ming Choi Primary School.
-It was established in 1978 by the Baptist Convention of Hong Kong.
-Situated in the new town of Sha Tin, the school is a co-educational grammar school offering education at the first to sixth form levels education in Hong Kong.
-English is the major medium of instruction whereas Cantonese are used for subjects like Chinese Language, Chinese History, Chinese Literature, Liberal Studies, Visual Arts, Physical Education.
+Baptist Lui Ming Choi Secondary School (BLMCSS) (浸信會呂明才中學) is a government-aided, co-educational grammar school, run by the Baptist Convention of Hong Kong since 1978.
+Situated in 11 Yuen Wo Road, the new town of Sha Tin, the school offers secondary education from Secondary 1 (S1) to Secondary 6 (S6), comprising three years of junior secondary (S1–S3) and three years of senior secondary (S4–S6).
+The school follows the Hong Kong curriculum with English as the medium of instruction whereas Cantonese are used for subjects like Chinese Language, Chinese History, Chinese Literature, Liberal Studies, Visual Arts, Physical Education.
 In junior forms, Mandarin Chinese is also taught.

-It is a band 1 school.
+The school is renowned for its academic excellence and its all-round achievements in various fields including sports, music, performing arts, technological innovation and social services.
+BLMCSS is a Band 1school in Sha tin area, and there are two nominated primary schools, Baptist (Sha Tin Wai) Lui Ming Choi Primary School and Baptist Lui Ming Choi Primary School.